Skip to content

 Package: @moostjs/event-wf

-Workflows are interruptible — when a step needs input, the workflow pauses and returns serializable state.
-Resume it later with the input, minutes or days later.
+Build multi-step pipelines with decorator-based step definitions (@Step), flow schemas (@Workflow + @WorkflowSchema), state management, and conditional branching.
+Workflows are interruptible — when a step needs input, the workflow pauses and returns serializable state; resume it with the input minutes or days later.

 Get started with Workflows →